 Proper attic ventilation can reduce the strain on your central air conditioner by moving hot air out.

-Remove heat and humidity by using your bathroom fan after a shower and your range hood while cooking.
+Remove heat and humidity by using your bathroom fan during and after a shower and your range hood while cooking.

 Keep blinds and curtains closed during the day to block out the sunlight and naturally cool your home.

 An ENERGY STAR® certified high-efficiency model can cut cooling costs as much as 30